-Cruise efficiency: 100 % indicates perfect MacCready performance, greater than value.
-Calculation begins after task is started.
+Cruise efficiency: 100 % indicates perfect MacCready performance, greater than

-100~% indicates better than MacCready performance is achieved through flying in streets.
-Less than 100~% is appropriate if you fly considerably off-track.
-This value estimates your cruise efficiency according to the current flight history with the set MC
+100% indicates better than MacCready performance is achieved through flying in streets.
+Less than 100% is appropriate if you fly considerably off-track.
+This value estimates your cruise efficiency according to the current flight history with the set MC value.